pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 // and countless more possible examples
 ```

-If we're going to impl `FromIterator` for our own type its best to reuse an `Extend` impl if one exists:
+If we're going to impl `FromIterator` for our own type, it's best to reuse an `Extend` impl if one exists:

 ```rust
 struct MyType {